nrao16/330-final-project-backend/README.md

     - authors (requires authentication)
         - Update an author: `PUT /authors/:id` - restricted to users with the admin role
         - Get an author: `GET /authors/:id` - open to all users
             - Get specific author for given id.
-400 error with message saying 'Book Id Not Found ' if no match on id.
+400 error with message saying 'Author Id Not Found ' if no match on id.
         - Get all authors: `GET /authors` - open to all users
             - Get all author details - optionally by full or partial match on name.